pyocd/pyOCD/CONTRIBUTING.md

 ## License

-By creating a pull request on GitHub, you agree to the [Developer Certificate of Origin](https://developercertificate.org), stating that you have the right to grant license to your contribution under the Apache 2.0 license.
+By creating a pull request on GitHub asking to merge your content into pyOCD, you agree to the [Developer Certificate of Origin](https://developercertificate.org), stating that you have the right to grant license to your contribution under the Apache 2.0 license.